 Coughing is an important way to keep your throat and airways clear.
-However, excessive coughing may mean you have an underlying disease or disorder.
+However, too much coughing may mean you have a disease or disorder.

-Some coughs are dry, while others are considered productive.
+Some coughs are dry.
+Others are considered productive.
 A productive cough is one that brings up mucus.
 Mucus is also called phlegm or sputum.

 Coughs can be either acute or chronic:

-Besides recent upper airways infections, such as the common cold and flu, other common causes of coughs include:
+Recent upper airway infections, such as the common cold and flu, can cause coughs.
+Other common causes include:

 - Chronic obstructive pulmonary disease (emphysema or chronic bronchitis)

 - Cigarette smoking

 - Lung disease such as bronchiectasis, interstitial lung disease, or tumors

 - Lung infections such as pneumonia or acute bronchitis

 - Sinusitis leading to postnasal drip